-Contact InformationAssistant Professor of Biological Anthropology
+Contact InformationAssociate Professor of Biological Anthropology

-Departments of Anthropology and Biology Core Faculty, Women's Gender and Sexuality Program Boston University Mail: 232 Bay State Road Boston, MA 02215 Office: Stone Science Building, Room 247E 675 Commonwealth Ave Boston, MA 02215 Temporary Office for Fall 2022 and Spring 2023 232 Bay State Road, Room 424 Boston, MA 02215 Email: caschmit [at] bu [dot] edu Phone: +1 (617) 353 - 5026 Co-Director Sensory Morphology and Anthropological Genomics Lab (SMAGL) Stone Science Building, Room 251 675 Commonwealth Ave Boston University |
+Departments of Anthropology and Biology Core Faculty, Women's Gender and Sexuality Program Boston University Mail: 232 Bay State Road Boston, MA 02215 Office: Stone Science Building, Room 247E 675 Commonwealth Ave Boston, MA 02215 Email: caschmit [at] bu [dot] edu Phone: +1 (617) 353 - 5026 Co-Director Sensory Morphology and Anthropological Genomics Lab (SMAGL) Stone Science Building, Room 251 675 Commonwealth Ave Boston University |

 For more information, and information on other research projects and collaborators, please follow the links above or you can contact me by email.
-If you still want to learn more, I also have a rather robust social media presence.
+If you still want to learn more, I also have had a rather robust social media presence.

 Lab Accomplishments